Libertas Ireland

 Libertas Ireland was a minor, Eurosceptic political party in Ireland.
 It contended the 2009 European Parliament elections in Ireland under a common banner with Declan Ganley's Libertas.eu.
 It shared a headquarters with Libertas.eu but was a national party in its own right for the purposes of Irish electoral law.

 Formation

 Rumours that Libertas would become a political party began as soon as the Lisbon I referendum rejected the Treaty of Lisbon, and attention eventually moved to whether Libertas would run candidates in Ireland.
 On 14 March 2009, Ganley held a press conference and announced that it would.
-Libertas Ireland, (the Libertas national party in Ireland and a party in its own right) was founded on 29 April 2009, some months after the pan-European party was founded in 2008.
+Libertas Ireland, (the Libertas national party in Ireland and a party in its own right) was founded on 29 April 2009, some months after the European political party was founded in 2008.